An escape from the city: Bath Mill Lodge Retreat review

 Things to do in Bath with kids

-Away from the site, Bath is a playground for history lovers.
 We had a great afternoon looking around The Roman Baths and have earmarked a number of places to return to another time.
 This list includes No 1.
 Royal Crescent, Sally Lunn’s Museum and Bath Postal Museum.

-Read my review of the American Museum & Gardens which I visited with the girls during a subsequent trip to Bath.
 Mr TB and I can also recommend a tour of Bath Abbey having taken a roof top tour and enjoyed spectacular views of the city several years ago.

 A few minutes down the road there’s Avon Valley Adventure & Wildlife Park, which we visited for on our final morning, and further afield there’s the Fleet Air Arm Museum, Avon Valley Railway, Wookey Hole and Cheddar Gorge, which are all popular with families.

-Final thoughts on Bath Mill Lodge Retreat
+Our Bath Mill Lodge Retreat review

-When travelling with children it’s a bit of a gift to be able to step back from the city at the end of the day.
 Bath Mill Lodge Retreat allows you to do just that.
 It’s close enough to Bath that you can be exploring within 15 minutes of leaving your lodge.

 Or, when you have tiny tots like us, a short drive back to somewhere they can have a quality nap in-between sightseeing.
-The accommodation we tried out was great for families.

-Check rates and book your stay at Bath Mill Lodge Retreat*
+Check rates and book your stay.

 Have you visited Bath with children?
 Or have you stayed at Bath Mill?
 I’d love to hear your experience.